 How to buy UMA online – step-by-step guide

-If you want to know where to buy UMA, the immediate answer is clear: a reputable cryptocurrency exchange.
-2% of UMA’s total supply was originally available on crpyto exchange, Uniswap, and many of our recommended services also support UMA.
-To save you some time, we have listed two of the best crypto exchanges that support UMA below.
+The best place to buy UMA is on a reputable cryptocurrency exchange.
+2% of UMA’s total supply was originally available on crypto exchange, Uniswap, and many of our recommended services also support UMA.

 - Binance: Most individuals who are involved in the cryptocurrency space will have heard of Binance, and that is because it has established itself as one of the leading cryptocurrency exchanges.
-Open a Binance account and buy UMA today >
+Open a Binance account today >

-- ChangeHero: ChangeHero has an aesthetically-pleasing interface that is accessible for investors with all levels of experience.
-The platform also supports UMA, making it a good candidate for you to buy UMA with.
-If you are ready to invest in UMA, start a ChangeHero account and buy UMA tokens right now >
+- ChangeHero: ChangeHero has an aesthetically pleasing interface that is accessible for investors with all levels of experience.
+The platform also supports UMA.
+Start a ChangeHero account right now >

 Step 2.
 Sign up and fund your account

 Once you have chosen an exchange, you may need to sign up.
 If this is the case, keep a copy of your photo ID on hand because you may need to pass an identity verification check.
-When funding your account to buy UMA tokens, most exchanges will accept payment in the form of fiat currencies but you can also use cryptocurrencies like Bitcoin.
+When funding your account, most exchanges accept payment in the form of fiat currencies but you can also use cryptocurrencies like Bitcoin.

-If your account has been correctly set up and funded, it is ready to buy UMA.
+If your account has been correctly set up and funded, you are ready to get started.
 If you are using fiat money like USD, look on the exchange for the UMA/USD pair.
 If you are using crypto like Bitcoin, use the UMA/BTC pair.
 Once you have chosen the amount you want to exchange, lock in your transaction and execute it.
 You now own UMA tokens.

 Step 4.
 (Optional) Get a suitable wallet